 The PowerShell environment not considered as Case Sensitive.
 When we use capital letters for a PowerShell cmdlets name or, of the Property name, this is only for “Aesthetic” purposes.

-cmdlets name built from two “parts” separated by a Hyphen.
+Cmdlets name is built from two “parts” separated by a Hyphen:

 1. The “Verb” (The Prefix)